This article is dedicated to the premium IP Check add-on 4.1.0 or higher that is available for purchase from our online store.

-To add a new rule, go to IP Check tab and click on “+ Create” button.
-This will bring the “IP Check Rule” modal where you can select the rule type, enter value and define access mode allowed or denied.
+To add a new rule, go to IP Check tab and click on the “+ Create” button.
+This will bring the “IP Check Rule” modal where you can select the rule type, enter a value and define access mode allowed or denied.

-IP Check rules are evaluated in specific order where all denied rules are evaluated before allowed rules.
+IP Check rules are evaluated in a specific order where all denied rules are evaluated before allowed rules.
 This way you can deny access to all IP addresses or hosts and override it for few.